edmundbalili/simplejwt/README.md

 A crude and basic REST implementaton that handles JWT (jsonwebtoken) using NuxtJS.

   - This uses MongoDB as for storing data like users and blacklisted tokens
-  - NuxtJS was chosen for the reason that it can serve as backend or frontend, rather having separate node instances
+  - NuxtJS can serve our application as backend and frontend, rather having separate node instances
+  - Available endpoints are:
+    - [POST] /register : accepts email and password as input
+    - [POST] /login : accepts email and password and returns token on successful login
+    - [GET] /verify : accepts token to verify
+    - [DELETE] /logout : accepts token and flags it as blacklisted token to avoid reuse

 ### Installation
 Open on directory then command: